Evidence and Innovation for Wellbeing in complex settings: Dr. Penny Hagen and Angie Tangaere

 Presentation – Evidence Based Decision making for Human Services leaders Course -Eric Barends, Evidence Based Management – Information Session

-Evidence Informed Practice, Evidence Based Decision Making, Conference presentation
+Evidence Based Decision Making, Evidence Informed Practice

 Coffee Talk Session on the Evidence Based Decision Making for Human Services Leaders course Eric Barends, Center for Evidence Based Management at Carnegie Mellon University presentation on the Evidence-based Decision Making for Human Service Leaders’ course.
 The course is hosted by the Outcomes, Practice and Evidence Network (OPEN) and is co-facilitated by Eric Barends, the Center for Evidence Based Management at Carnegie Mellon University and Dr Lisa .
 Griffiths, CEO, OzChild.